rowanwins/point-in-polygon-hao/README.md

 ### Other notes
 * Works irrespective of winding order of polygon
-* Does not appear to be effected by floating point errors compared to `point-in-polygon` or `robust-point-in-polygon`
+* ~~Does not appear to be effected by floating point errors compared to `point-in-polygon` or `robust-point-in-polygon`~~
+  * Added robust-predicates to deal with some floating point errors